radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 The app.bicep from the previous step should look like this

-{{< rad file="snippets/app-container.bicep" embed=true >}}
+{{< rad file="snippets/app.bicep" embed=true >}}

-Update the bicep file like below to swap the connector resource with an Azure cosmosdb resource
+Simply swap out which module file is referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmodb.bicep" in the last resource of the file.

 {{< rad file="snippets/app-azure.bicep" embed=true >}}